WELCOME TO COLOURING LONDON

 WHY CAN'T i ADD TEXT

-Colouring London is a statistical database needed to increase and support scientific analysis of the building stock.
-We collate and collect and visualise spatial statistics.
-All our categories use dropdown menus for security to avoid freetext boxes - where anything can be written- being linked to a building's location.
+Colouring London is a statistical database, set up in large part to help increase scientific analysis of the building stock.
+We collate, collect, visualise and generate spatial statistics.
+Our categories use dropdown menus for security to avoid freetext boxes wherever possible.
 For further information please see our Data Ethics page.